Henryitam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the last line of a file
+display the fist five lines